MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/README.rst

 prefixed by the given name:

 - ``ESP32-S3-DevKitC1-Xtensa-FreeRTOS-configuration``: Contains the
-  platform configuration description.
-Some modules are described in a specific sub-folder / with some optional configuration files (``.properties`` and / or ``.xml``).
+  |VEEPORT| configuration description.
+Some modules are described in a
+  specific sub-folder / with some optional configuration files (``.properties`` and / or ``.xml``).